In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 Watch Their Betting Patterns

 - Even though donkeys are unpredictable, they often have telltale signs that reveal their hand strength.
-Over time, you will notice patterns in their betting that you can exploit.
+Over time, you will notice patterns you can exploit in their betting.
 For example, they might bet big when they have a weak hand or go all-in when they catch a piece of the board.

 Donkey in Modern Poker Culture

-In the online Poker world, players often use the term 'donkey' to criticize their opponents.
-When a player loses a hand due to poor play or bad luck, it is not unusual for them to express frustration by labeling another player as a 'donk' in chat.
+In online poker, players often use the term 'donkey' to criticize their opponents.
+When a player loses a hand due to poor play or bad luck, it is not unusual for them to express frustration by labelling another player as a 'donk' in chat.

 Sometimes, the term is used in a more playful or humorous manner.
 However, it is typically meant as an insult.
 Interestingly, some players have embraced this label by choosing avatars or screen names related to 'donkey' to showcase their unpredictable style of play or simply to troll others.